inkeaton/appunti_e_punti/Unige/Anno III/1-SEM/CS/0 - Summary.md

 +  In this file, we'll try to summarize the main concepts of the **Computer Security** course
 ---
 # 1 - Introduction
-+ The main objective of a cyber-security expert is **risk assessment**: One must be able to recognize the main attacks possible on a computer system, and asses the specific risks
++ The main objective of a cyber-security expert is **risk assessment**: One must be able to recognize the main attacks possible on a computer system, and assess the specific risks
 + It is usually calculated with the following formula:
 	+ $risk = f(P_E, I_E)$
 		+ $P_E$ is the **probability** of the event occurring